UQ-RCC/hpc-docs/Bunya-updates.md

 # Latest Updates and Changes to the Bunya HPC Cluster

+## 6 January 2025

+* The next scheduled maintenance on Bunya will occur between 9pm Monday 10th February and 9pm Tuesday 11th February.
+* There will be no access to Bunya during the maintenance.
+This includes no access to data in /home, /scratch/user and /scratch/project.
+* Bunya queues will not schedule jobs that would run into the maintenance window.
+* Please note there has been a change to the quarterly maintenance schedule, and maintenance will now be performed on the second Tuesday of February, May, August and November.
+In the past it has been performed on the first Tuesday of these months.

 ## 5 November 2024

 * Bunya partitions and how to request GPUs and debug priority has changed.